 Firework season is upon us, and bonfire night itself is nearing, which is terrific news for those of us who enjoy this time of year.
-But what about our hens who can suffer from stress during this time?
+But what about our hens who can suffer from stress when fireworks are let off?

 Chickens are sensitive creatures who thrive on routine and dislike sudden loud noises or changes to their environment.

 The average pet owner is well aware that firework season is a time when cats and dogs need to be kept in at night, but we also have similar responsibilities to our flock.